8 Day Timeless Beijing

 China is well known as bargain shopper's paradise.
 Today, you will find out why.
 Beijing's shopping scene has undergone a dramatic change over recent years and slick department stores to co-exist with older retail outlets.
 Its vast array of retail options range from shopping malls and department stores to specialty stores, boutiques, and antique shops.

 Don't miss Beijing's old shopping district and markets.
 It is a fun to wander through the picturesque Liulichang district browsing through shops that were once frequented by Ming and Qing era intellectuals and which house fine collection of antiques, pottery, books, woodblock prints, paper lanterns, musical instruments and more.
 Continue to the nearby bustling Dazhalan market for tea or local snacks, and to explore some of the oldest specialty shops in Beijing.
 You may not want to miss the Wangfujing Street, one of China's most famous pedestrian-only shopping areas.

 Beiing has long been China's cultural wellspring.
 The city is currently the nexus of the hottest art scene in Aisa.
 You may want to visit 798 Art Zone or Dashanzi Art District, it is a part of Dashanzi that houses a thriving artist community, among 50-year old decommissioned military factory buildings of unique architectural style.
 It is often compared with New York's Greenwich Village or SoHo, but faces impending destruction from the forces driving Beijing's urban sprawl.

-How about Silk Alley, and Hotpot for dinner, followed by Peking Opera or Acrobatic show...?
-Flexibility is yours.
+How about the Silk Alley, a Hotpot meal, and Peking Opera or Shaolin Kunfu performance...?
+Choices are yours.
 (B)